 Grab a scoop or three at Anita (La Mamma del Gelato) and then, after everyone is cleaned up, stroll down the street to our favorite Tel Aviv bookstore, Sipur Pashut.
 There are tons of books in both Hebrew and English – including kids – and there’s even a swing out back!

 If you have more time in the area, take the kids to the whimsical Nachum Gutman Museum.
 There’s even an exhibit just for kids!
-To sweeten the deal, kids get in free and adults get half off the already reasonable prices on Friday because the museum closes early.
+To sweeten the deal, kids get in free.

 Favorite playground in southern Tel Aviv